asia272/full-stack-social-media-application/README.md

-# 🚀 Social Media App
+# 🚀 DevConnect – Developer Community Platform

-A modern full-stack **Social Media Web Application** built with **Next.js**, featuring authentication, posts, comments, likes, follows, notifications, and real-time interactions.
+A modern full-stack **Developer Social Platform** built with **Next.js**, where developers can **share projects, posts, connect with others, and grow together**.

+DevConnect is designed to go beyond traditional social media — focusing on **coding, projects, collaboration, and feedback from the developer community**.

+---

 ## 🌐 Live Demo